 This number, together with the air pressure, determines the wind-sheet thickenss of the pipe.
 2 will give the pipe maximum efficiency and bring out the fundamental tone.
 Increasing it will bring out the higher harmonics, and above 3 the pipe will be overblown. more info.

 The air pressure, above atmospheric pressure, of the pipe's air supply.
 Used in determining the windsheet thickness.
+Typical air pressure should be 50 to 75 mm (2 to 3 inches) of water.
+This refers to the static pressure as measured with a U-tube manometer.
 (See Ising's Number, above.)

 The frequency of the pipe in cycles per second.